 The attractions include one of the best known wooden roller coasters - the Giant Dipper.
 Over 50 million riders have experienced the exicitment of this 1924 roller coaster.
-The beautiful Looff Carousel built in 1911 which features 70 hand carved horses and 342 pipe organ Skyglider travels high above the beach where you can enjoy a view of the boardwalk and the Pacific Ocean.
+The beautiful Looff Carousel, built in 1911, features 70 hand-carved horses and a 342 pipe organ.
+Skyglider travels high above the beach, where you can enjoy a view of the Boardwalk and the Pacific Ocean.

-Neptunes Kingdom is a nautical themed entertainment center which includes video acrade, indoor minature golf and laser tag.
+Neptunes Kingdom is a nautical themed entertainment center, which includes a video acrade, indoor minature golf, and laser tag.
 Old fashion carnival games and snack booths can be found throughout the park.

 On limited operation days, some rides and areas of the park are closed.
-The mini golf, arcade, laser tag and Boardwalk Bowl are open daily.
+The minature golf, arcade, laser tag, and the Boardwalk Bowl are open daily.
 Check out the Santa Cruz Beach and Boardwalk Amusement Park Calendar for hours of operation at beachboardwalk.com.

 The History of the Boardwalk

-Soon more concessions sprang up including restaurants, curio shops, and photo stands.
-Toward the end of the century plans for a casino and boardwalk where put into place for the a “Coney Island” of the West.
+Soon more concessions sprang up, including restaurants, curio shops and photo stands.
+Toward the end of the century, plans for a casino and boardwalk where put into place for a “Coney Island” of the West.

-The boardwalk spans a wide sandy beach along the Monterey Bay Marine Sanctuary.
-Families can relax on the sand as kids splash and play in the water and where they can hear screams of delight from the seaside rollercoaster.
+The Boardwalk spans a wide sandy beach along the Monterey Bay Marine Sanctuary.
+Families can relax on the sand as kids splash and play in the water, and they can hear screams of delight from the seaside rollercoaster.
 The Santa Cruz Beach and Boardwalk hold magic for both adults and children.